 - Decompression Format: the decompression formats you are allowed to use, currently with only ZIP files supported.

 - Destination Bucket: the bucket where a decompressed package is stored.

 - Destination File Prefix: the specified path where a decompressed package is stored; if not set, defaults to the root directory of the bucket.

 - SCF Authorization: this authorization is required because to decompress a compressed package, the SCF service should be authorized to read it from your bucket, and upload the uncompressed files to the location you specify.

-Once completed, click OK, and you can see that the function has been added.
-The View Log button allows you check your decompression history, and reported decompression errors from the SCF console.
-If you need to delete unwanted file decompression rules, click Delete.
+- Once completed, click OK, and you can see that the function has been added.
+The View Log option allows you to view your decompression history, and also go to the SCF console to view your decompression error logs.
+To delete an unwanted function, simply click Delete.